Consensys/linea-besu-package/README.md

 ### Create and Push a Tag

-   Create a new tag that follows the pattern.
-Creating the tag will draft a release.
-This draft release will include the distribution artifact uploaded as an asset.
+   The tag creation will draft a release and include the distribution artifact uploaded as an asset.
    ```sh
    git tag -a 'v0.0.1' 5cf01f9  -m 'Release test'
    git push origin v1.0.0